-So the comment was made, which is very apropos that he's doing the same thing that Peter was doing in 2-Peter 1:12, to establish them in the present Truth.
+Comment was made, which is very apropos, that he's doing the same thing that Peter was doing in 2-Peter 1:12, to establish them in the present Truth.
 The Truth expands as you use the Truth-so this is what John is doing.
 He's saying: 'You are to perceive all things because of the truth of the knowledge-the knowledge of the Truth that you have'

-2-Peter 1:12: "Therefore, I will not neglect to make you always mindful of these things, although you already know them... [and I'm sure that that is 'oida' [corrected]] ...and have been established in the present truth" But the present Truth, brethren, is eternal Truth-and eternal truth is to always give us the perception, the 'oida'-so we can continue to function.
-So that you perceive.
+2-Peter 1:12: "Therefore, I will not neglect to make you always mindful of these things, although you already know them ...
+[I'm sure that that is 'oida'[corrected]] ...and have been established in the present Truth."

-So in other words, he's talking the same thing as John: using the Truth to understand and perceive based upon the present Truth, which you have to expand upon that-in Truth.
-Because as you are walking to the light:
+But the present Truth, brethren, is eternal Truth-and eternal truth is to always give us the perception, the 'oida'-so we can continue to function so that you perceive.
+In other words, he's talking the same thing as John: using the Truth to understand and perceive based upon the present Truth, which you have to expand upon that-in Truth.
+Because as you are walking to the Light:

 - you're growing in grace

 - you're growing in knowledge

-- you're growing in truth
+- you're growing in Truth